jonhester/newznab-feedparser/README.md

 # newznab-feedparser
 Parses newznab rss feeds into a json object with a `nzbs` property that is an array of objects representing each nzb in the feed.
+Each parse function returns a promise resolving to the feed object.

 ## Installation
 ```